TurboWarp/extensions/CONTRIBUTING.md

 Most extensions shouldn't need external documentation -- it should be obvious what to do just by looking at the blocks.
 That said, some do need more explanation.
 Documentation is written in markdown and placed in the `docs` folder with a similar layout to images.
 For example, documentation for `extensions/TestMuffin/fetch.js` would be saved as `docs/TestMuffin/fetch.md`.
 Our version of markdown is slightly extended to allow rendering [scratchblocks](https://scratchblocks.github.io/).
 Just look at the existing documentation for syntax examples.
 It's not a perfect experience: block colors have to be manually copied, and icons aren't supported, but it's better than what we had before.
 Once you put your markdown there, you can set a `docsURI` like `https://extensions.turbowarp.org/TestMuffin/fetch`.

-Static resources, such as example links, go in the `website` folder.
-This is where some example assets used by extensions such as fetch are placed.
+Static resources such as example resources used by extensions go in the `website` folder.

 ## Banned APIs